hvervetid/housepriceindex/README.md

 We strongly recommend that the two datasets are in the same format: either both are SF dataframes or both are in projected meters using the same CRS.

 ## Output
-The algorithm will return a data table with one row for each year-target combination.
+The algorithm will return a data table with one row for each year-target combination (i.e. long format).
 It has the following variables:
-* target_id:
+* target_id
-* year:
+* year
 * price: The calculated price index, in the same unit as in the input transaction dataset.
 * price_se: Standard errors around the given price index.
 * lprice: Log price index.